DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 2. **Surface decontamination**: Cleaning work surfaces and non-critical items
 3. **Environmental cleaning**: Maintaining general cleanliness of the area

-**Note**: Disinfection is never a substitute for sterilization of hooks and instruments that penetrate skin.
+>**Warning**: Disinfection is never a substitute for sterilization of hooks and instruments that penetrate skin.

 {% include heading_block.html title="Ultrasonic Cleaners and Enzymatic Solutions" %}

 **Ultrasonic Cleaner Function**

-Ultrasonic cleaners use high-frequency sound waves (typically 20-400 kHz) to create cavitation bubbles in a liquid cleaning solution.
+Ultrasonic cleaners use high-frequency sound waves (typically 35-160 kHz) to create cavitation bubbles in a liquid cleaning solution.
 When these bubbles collapse, they:

 1. Create microscopic "scrubbing" action
 2. Reach crevices and areas inaccessible to manual cleaning